Breathe (Midge Ure album)

-Breathe, is the fourth solo album by former Ultravox frontman Midge Ure.
-The album was released 25 March 1996 in Continental Europe, 20 May in the U.K. and 18 June in the U.S. It was produced by the American producer Richard Feldman.
+Breathe, a 1996 album by Midge Ure, was the fourth solo release for the former Ultravox frontman.
+The album, produced by Richard Feldman, was released first in Continental Europe, followed by the U.K. and U.S.

 Background

-The recording of the album was already finished in early 1995, but the release was postponed by the record company.
+The recording of 'Breathe' was completed in early 1995, but the album's release was delayed by the record company.
 The recording took place in various studios in Los Angeles, San Francisco, Dublin and in Ure's own studio in Bath.
 Ure first recorded four of the tracks with producer Julian Mendelsohn, but they were later re-recorded.

-In 1998 the single "Breathe" became a hit-single in several European countries, boosted by its use in a Swatch TV advert campaign, two years after its original release.
+In 1998, the single "Breathe" became a hit-single in several European countries, boosted by its use in a Swatch TV advert campaign, two years after its original release.
 The single charted at No.1 both at the Italian and the Austrian charts, No.10 in Spain and No.12 in Germany.
 "Guns And Arrows" and "Fields Of Fire" were also released as singles.